Most physical therapy practice owners think about marketing from their own perspective: “What can I do to get more patients?“.

 - Website not working properly on mobile.
 Most patients are booking from their phone

-What a frictionless booking experience looks like:
+What does a good physiotherapy booking experience look like?

 ❌ Weak: A contact form with eight fields, a phone number that goes to a generic voicemail, and no indication of when appointments are available.